SteezCram/sevenzip/docs/compress.md

 # compress(algorithm, parameters[, callback])

 Compress a whole directory or some files.
-If the destination exists, it will be overwrite.
+If the destination exists, it will be overwritten.

 - `algorithm` `<String>`: select the algorithm to use, values possible are: `7z`, `zip`, `tar`, `wim`
 - `parameters` `<Object>`: parameters object to send